-The employee shall receive training on an annual basis, and documentation of that training shall be maintained in the employee's training record for the duration of his/her employment at the facility.
+The employee will receive training on an annual basis, and documentation of that training will be maintained in the employee's training record for as long as he or she is employed by the facility.
 The employee must also maintain certification.